English folk and traditional music on the Internet

 Calendar customs and other traditional events

-There doesn't seem to be a list of these on the Web.
-The Morris Ring list of Traditional Morris Events is mainly revival morris.
-Some traditional customs such as Bampton Traditional Morris Men and Abingdon Traditional Morris Dancers, and revived customs such as Hastings Traditional Jack in the Green and Whittlesea Straw Bear have their own Websites.
+Some traditional customs such as Bampton Traditional Morris Men, Abbots Bromley Horn Dance and Abingdon Traditional Morris Dancers, and revived customs such as Hastings Traditional Jack in the Green and Whittlesea Straw Bear have their own websites.

 Performers

-A specifically English site is Rufus Sargent's Selected English Folk Singers which contains information and discographies for a number of revival performers.
 Local printed and online folk magazines often contain information about local performers.
 I list these in the Regional/county/local event listings or Other resources headings for each region on my Folk and traditional music in the specific areas of England page

 Individuals

-I have put together a short list of English solo singers and instrumentalists with Websites.
+I have put together a short list of English solo singers and instrumentalists with websites.

 Bands and groups

-I have put together a short list of English bands and groups with Websites.
+I have put together a short list of English bands and groups with websites.
 English ceilidh bands and English folk dance bands are listed in Martin Kiff's Webfeet pages.
 West gallery quires are listed on the West Gallery Music Association site.

 Dance groups